 This week on Insights: the CUBS podcast, presenter Anthony McDonnell speaks to CUBS alumni, Brian Mehigan, who was recently appointed Chief Strategy Officer to the Kerry Group and who was their CFO for sixteen years.

 The Kerry Group is one of the world’s leading food manufacturers and distributors and their story is a remarkable one of growth, vision and ambition that began from a co-op in the Kingdom.

 With the food business industry booming in Ireland and Cork, Brian is one person expertly placed to give his insights and advice into this sector.

 Episode Four: The CUBS Way

 This week on Insights: the CUBS podcast, presenter Anthony McDonnell speaks to present and past Deans of Cork University Business School, Thia Hennessy and Ciaran Murphy.

 Anthony finds out about the school’s plans for future growth and the importance and need for deeper ties to business in the Cork region, as well as the emphasis and importance placed on applied learning in CUBS.

-Episode Two: Why Gender Inequality & biases still exist in the Irish workplace
+Episode Three: Why Gender Inequality & biases still exist in the Irish workplace

 Why does there continue to be a deep-rooted inequality in Ireland preventing the rise of more women to top positions in management?